9tim80/dscout/README.md

 ...which was often, because I'm a nerd and I like to tinker with new things.
 First world problems, am I right?

-At the moment, the script automates the following:
+At the moment, the script does the following:

 1. Installs the Homebrew Package Manager ( https://brew.sh ) and then performs the post-install follow-up steps.
-2. Downloads the .desktop file to install CryoByte33's Steam Deck Utilities ( https://github.com/CryoByte33/steam-deck-utilities ) to your Desktop folder.
+2. Downloads the .desktop file to install CryoByte33's Steam Deck Utilities ( https://github.com/CryoByte33/ ) to your Desktop folder.
 It even sets the executable bit for you!
 3. It then does the same for the Decky Loader installer ( https://decky.xyz )

 NOTE: Actually *installing* CryoUtilities and Decky must still be done manually, using the icons on your Desktop.
 I'm still a Bash noob and haven't figured out how to invoke them yet.